 Regularly touch the parts of your pet’s body that you would like to groom.
 Start by touching them for just a few seconds, and gradually increase the length of time.
 Do short sessions several times a day.

-Gradually up the intensity
+Gradually increase the intensity

 Gently handle the area you need to groom so that your pet is comfortable being touched on that part of their body.
 For example, if you need to get to your pet’s claws, start by touching their shoulder, then move down to their elbow, the tip of their paw, and finally their claws.
 Move a bit closer only once your pet is comfortable with where you’re touching them.